-Morais Leitão is a leading Portuguese full service firm with offices in Lisbon, Oporto and Funchal (Madeira).
-To address the growing needs of its clients throughout the world, particularly in Portuguese speaking countries, Morais Leitão has established the Morais Leitão Legal Circle, which consists of a network of solid associations and alliances with leading offices and law firms in Angola, Mozambique and Macau (China).
+Morais Leitão, Galvão Teles, Soares da Silva (Morais Leitão) is a leading Portuguese full-service firm with offices in Lisbon, Oporto and Funchal (Madeira).
+To address the growing needs of its clients throughout the world, particularly in Portuguese speaking countries, Morais Leitão has established the MLGTS Legal Circle, which consists of a network of solid associations and alliances with leading offices and law firms in Angola, Mozambique and Macau (China).

-Morais Leitão has a highly reputed labour and employment practice.
-Both in a consultancy capacity and in litigation before labour courts.
+Morais Leitão has a highly reputed labour and employment practice, both in a consultancy capacity and in litigation before labour courts.
 Morais Leitão provides daily assistance to a vast number of companies, including many multinationals, in all areas pertaining to labour relations.
-The labour and employment team has extensive and consolidated experience in the most important and current areas of labour relations, such as the protection of industrial and intellectual property, the conventions on confidentiality and noncompetition, and the models of assistance provision and complementary benefits established by the public system of social security.
-Morais Leitão is recommended for Employment Law by Best Lawyers, Chambers Europe (Band 1) and The Legal 500 (Tier 1), amongst others.
+The labour and employment team has extensive and consolidated experience in the most important and current areas of labour relations, such as the protection of industrial and intellectual property, the conventions on confidentiality and non-competition, and the models of assistance provision and complementary benefits as established by the public system of social security.
+Morais Leitão is recommended for employment law by Best Lawyers, Chambers Europe (Band 1) and The Legal 500 (Tier 1), amongst others.